madisonestabrook/frontend-nanodegree-arcade-game/README.md

 - Micheal Jackson for being my Lead Editor and SME on the FEND Book
 - Matt for his very helpful walk-through
 ##Dependencies##
 This project is written in vanilla JavaScript ES6 code.
 This means use the latest version of a major browser when playing this project's game.
 I suggest using the latest version of Chrome.
-To use this game, use the arrow functions on your keyboard.
+To use this game, use the arrow functions on your keyboard after opening index.html in the latest version of a major browser.